 This means that instead of picking stocks to buy individually from the index, investors can gain instant exposure to the entire stock index with a single investment.

 Just like shares, ETFs are traded on stock exchanges which makes them an easily accessible investment option for retail investors.

 Invest With Admirals

-An Invest.MT5 account allows you to purchase shares and ETFs from 15 of the world’s largest stock exchanges at competitive terms.
+An Invest.MT5 account allows you to choose stocks and ETFs from 15 of the world’s largest stock exchanges at competitive terms.
 Other benefits of the Invest.MT5 account include:

 - The ability to open an account with a minimum deposit of just €1

 - Free use of the world renowned MetaTrader 5 trading platform